alanrogers/agar22/docs/index.md

 an invitation to join the agar22 Google Group, which we will be using to communicate with participants.

+# If you've already applied

+We've set up a google group for communicating with participants.
+If you applied to the workshop, you should have received an invitation to join this group.
+If you accepted that invitation, you should be receiving posts.

+Several people, who applied using their institutional email addresses, have had trouble accessing the google group.
+We've been fixing those problems by using alternate email addresses, such as gmail.

+If you're having problems of this sort, or if you haven't received the emails described above, please get in touch: sregorra@gmail.com

 # Schedule

 We will meet each day from 9am-12pm and from 1-4pm, Mountain Daylight